TobikoData/sqlmesh/docs/reference/configuration.md

 ## Virtual Data Environment configuration

 ### Physical Schema Override
 By default SQLMesh creates physical tables for a model with a naming convention of `sqlmesh__<schema>`.
-This can be overriden on a per-schema basis using the `physical_schema_override` option.
+This can be overridden on a per-schema basis using the `physical_schema_override` option.
 This will remove the `sqlmesh__` prefix and just use the name you provide.

 Config example: